Wendy-Omondi/alx-zero_day/0x03-git/README.md

 #alx-Zero_day
-Learning to collaborate - create and change branchnames - in github by using git checkout -b branchname, git checkout branchname.
+Learning to collaborate to collaborate in github